 Grantees may access a list of progress reports that are due using the Status page in eRA Commons, and selecting the Tab "List of Applications/Grants”.
 The far right column on the resulting table entitled Action will include an RPPR link if a progress report is due for a SNAP or Fellowship award.
 Select the RPPR link.

 Q: What kinds of final reports are required after the grant ends?

-A: Three reports are due when grant funding ends: a Financial Status Report (SF 269A) or (SF 269), a Final Project Progress Report, and a Final Invention Statement.
+A: Three reports are due when grant funding ends: a Federal Financial Report (SF 425), a Final Project Progress Report, and a Final Invention Statement and Certification.
 The forms for these reports are available online.
-See the listing of reports and forms at http://www.nlm.nih.gov/ep/reports-table.html Final progress reports, since they report on the entire grant project, usually exceed the 2-page guideline.
+See the listing of reports and forms at //www.nlm.nih.gov/ep/reports-table.html.

 Q: When I am finished with my project, what is the process for closing out the grant?

 A: See the NIH Office of Extramural Programs guidance on closeout procedures at //grants.nih.gov/grants/closeout/faq_grants_closeout.htm.